benpietras/hpc_login_guard/README.md

 That's it.
 No admin access necessary.

-There are some comments in the code, but basically it works like this:
+There are some comments to explain in the code, but basically it works like this:
-1) Get the top 5 CPU processes of the node
+1) Read the top 5 CPU processes of the node
 2) Wait 1 minute
-3) Get the top 5 CPU processes of the node
+3) Read the top 5 CPU processes of the node
 4) Skip in the case that the process is
     * Not owned by a user in a group 'clusterusers' (that all our users are in)
     * Not above 90 %CPU in both readings